 Why should fashion be sustainable?

 Fashion needs to be sustainable for the same reason other human activities do: curbing climate change and pollution.
-If the industry and its consumers don’t adopt sustainable practices quickly enough, the adverse environmental effects will be felt throughout the world.
+If the industry and its consumers don’t adopt sustainable practises quickly enough, the adverse environmental effects will be felt throughout the world.

 How bad is fashion for the environment?